How many Christians are there in Colombia?

 Most Colombians are Christians – 95 per cent of the population of 50.2 million.
-But Christians still aren’t safe in Colombia, and persecution is getting much worse.
+But Christians still aren’t safe in Colombia.

 Please keep praying for your brothers and sisters in Colombia.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors strengthens the persecuted church in Colombia through Bible distribution, training, trauma care, relief aid, and education and safe houses for children.
+Open Doors strengthens the persecuted church in Colombia through Bible distribution, training, trauma care, community development projects, emergency relief aid, and education and safe houses for children.

 Father God, thank You that You are stronger than any criminal groups.
 We pray that You would thwart the plans of guerrilla gangs and protect church leaders and others who speak against them.
 Give resilience and joy to Christians who've converted from indigenous faiths, and may they increasingly know Your love and presence.
 Amen.